microsoft/TypeScript/doc/spec.md

 # <a name="3"/>3 Types

 TypeScript adds optional static types to JavaScript.
 Types are used to place static constraints on program entities such as functions, variables, and properties so that compilers and development tools can offer better verification and assistance during software development.
-TypeScript’s *static* compile-time type system closely models the *dynamic* run-time type system of JavaScript, allowing programmers to accurately express the type relationships that are expected to exist when their programs run and have those assumptions pre-validated by the TypeScript compiler.
-TypeScript’s type analysis occurs entirely at compile-time and adds no run-time overhead to program execution.
+TypeScript's *static* compile-time type system closely models the *dynamic* run-time type system of JavaScript, allowing programmers to accurately express the type relationships that are expected to exist when their programs run and have those assumptions pre-validated by the TypeScript compiler.
+TypeScript's type analysis occurs entirely at compile-time and adds no run-time overhead to program execution.

 All types in TypeScript are subtypes of a single top type called the Any type.
 The `any` keyword references this type.
 The Any type is the one type that can represent *any* JavaScript value with no constraints.
 All other types are categorized as ***primitive types***, ***object types***, or ***type parameters***.
 These types introduce various static constraints on their values.